getbraincloud/examples-unreal/README.md

 #### UE 4

-There is one example ready-to-build in Unreal Engine 4.27. brainCloud buleprint and c++ code are consisten between all engine versions so all examples are still applicable.
+There is one example ready-to-build in Unreal Engine 4.27.
+Note that brainCloud blueprint and c++ code are consistent between all engine versions so all examples are still applicable.
 Legacy versions of examples can also be found in

 ```angular2html
 git checkout ue4-examples